buildit/buildit/pages/careers.md

 ---
+# Meta-data
+title: Careers
 description: Open job positions at Buildit.
-draft: false
-title: Careers
+page-url: careers

+# Display
+layout: careers.hbs
 main-classnames: grav-o-container

+# Content
 steps:
   - title: Let's chat
     description: One of the Buildit talent team will call you for a quick chat to find out a little bit about you.
 For some roles we would ask you to complete an exercise after but we will let you know at this stage for sure!